 Live streaming simply means that users can remotely watch a class as it is happening.
 For Live streamed classes, the input that is being captured by the capture appliance is webcast in real-time to those users viewing the Echo360 classroom.

 For live streaming to work properly, there are a few fairly straightforward configuration requirements.

-Live streaming is possible via captures generated by any capture appliance, including an Echo360 Pro, Echo360 Pod, Universal Capture Installation, legacy SCHD, or legacy CCAP Installation.
+Live streaming is possible via captures generated by any capture appliance, including an Echo360 Pro, Echo360 Pod, Universal Capture Installation, or legacy SCHD.